preamble attached >>>

 this AD to address autopilot software that does not properly handle

-certain hardware failures of the pitch trim servo.
+certain hardware failures of the primary pitch servo.
 The unsafe

 condition, if not addressed, could result in un-commanded automatic